kabilan2003/HER-workshop/README.md

 Make sure you have the following:

-- NVIDIA Jetson Nano device
+- Jetson Nano based systems
 - Laptop or computer with internet access
 - Basic knowledge of AI and programming concepts